 Salt or minerals

-Cheap swimming pools sanitised with salt are still chlorinated – it’s just that the chlorine is in a gentler form.
+Cheap above ground swimming pools sanitised with salt are still chlorinated – it’s just that the chlorine is in a gentler form.
 Rather than powdered chlorine, salt-water pools use electrolysis to convert table salt into chlorine gas.
 This gas dissolves in the water, becoming liquid chlorine.
 The cycle is endless, with salt turning into chlorine, back to salt, and back to chlorine.
 Its bleaching properties are kinder, but they still kill germs.
 The salt is supplied in the form of a salt cell / cartridge, and the pool does need a small injection of chlorine powder to catalyse the conversion process.
 Finally, mineral pools have the least amount of chlorine.
 Mineral cartridges release the ions of borates, copper, and silver into the water, killing germs.
 A small amount of chlorine is added, but not enough to bleach or bother swimmers.

 For your choice of low-chlorine pools, call Affordable Pools today on (02) 8625 3656.